 Buffalo are fiercely protective of their herd and young ones and there are many incredible stories of herds defending youngsters and other herd members against lions.
 Check out this for one such encounter.

 Have you had or heard of any interesting buffalo encounters?
-Leave us a comment on your buffalo experience and let us know!
+Leave us a comment and let us know!